 Hope us powerful.
 It makes life better in too many ways to recount here.

-Let’s take a look at what this section offers among the three chapters (and one infographic) on Alzheimer’s disease.
+Let’s take a look at what this section offers among the three chapters (and one infographic) on Alzheimer’s disease in that issue of Time Magazine.

 p.
 78: Alzheimer’s from a New Angle